 According to ChargePoint, the Home Flex charges up to nine times faster than your regular wall outlet, providing your car with more than 35 miles of travel per hour of charging.
 The up-to-50-amp charging ability of the Home Flex can support any EV vehicle sold at any time in the past and present.

-Plus, with EV manufacturers hinting that their AC charging cap to is set to 48 amps, the Home Flex will remain relevant Level 2 home-use charger for the foreseeable future.
+Plus, with EV manufacturers hinting that their AC charging cap sets to 48 amps, the Home Flex will remain a relevant Level 2 home-use charger for the foreseeable future.